-It’s one of the largest memorial parks in the country, and if you didn’t know it was here, you might miss it.
-Veterans Memorial Park is home to 19 memorials spanning six wars and is one of only three collections nationwide honoring the Berlin Airlift.
-This 4.5-acre riverfront park sits between downtown Wichita and the Historic Delano District, near the Museums on the River.
+It’s one of the largest memorial parks in the country and is set along the Arkansas River in downtown Wichita.
+From the Bicentennial Flag Pavilion to the U.S.S.
+Wichita Memorial, Veterans Memorial Park is home to 19 memorials spanning six wars and is one of only three collections nationwide honoring the Berlin Airlift.
+This 4.5-acre riverfront park sits between downtown Wichita and the Historic Delano District, near the Keeper of the Plains Plaza and the Museums on the River.

 The park was formed in 1980 to honor veterans and military personnel with statues, sculptures and memorials dedicated to the Civil War, World War I, World War II, the Korean War, the Vietnam War and the Global War on Terrorism.
 All branches of the U.S. military are represented as are prisoners of war missing in action, Gold Star families and service members who have received a Purple Heart.